2019 Event organized by:

 Case Topic: Robo Advisor Design

 Offering effective financial advice to small-balance customers has always been a challenge for investment managers due to the lack of sufficient fee revenue to cover servicing costs.
 Financial technology may be the solution!
 The first fully-automated, web-based Robo Advisors began operations in 2008, have experienced rapid growth and now manage over $300 billion in assets.*

-The 2018 IPCC case includes a description of a company sponsor that seeks a custom DC plan that is tailored to management goals and company culture.
-Student teams will need to study the unique characteristics of the client and design a set of state-of-the-art investment options that is based on rigorous investment theory yet are also easy for employees to understand and use.
-Students will have the opportunity to think outside the box and apply their asset allocation modeling skills to this special challenge based on a real business situation.
+The 2019 IPCC case includes a description of a mid-sized mutual-fund company that seeks to introduce their own automated financial advisory service.
+Student teams will need to study the unique characteristics of the firm and design a state-of-the-art asset allocation process that integrates the firm’s current investment offerings and perhaps supplements it with others.
+Teams will need to decide what customer information to request, how to deliver the advice and how to price the service.
+Students will have the opportunity to think outside the box and apply their asset allocation modeling skills to this special challenge based on the current investment business environment.

 *Phoon and Koh, Journal of Alternative Investments, 2017